-Strategy 6: Establish a permanent source of fund low-income housing.
-Label and Baus and Baus and Baus Status Current Approach Recommended Approach City Resources Needed Recommended Timing 6.a.
-Establish an affordation housing sales tax.
-Gaps/Needs Address The City adopted a Home Fund in 2018.
+Strategy 6: Establish a permanent source of funding for low-income housing.
+Implementation Status Current Approach Recommended Approach City Resources Needed Recommended Timing 6.a.
+Establish an affordable housing sales tax.
+Gaps/Needs Addressed: ✓ The City adopted a Home Fund in 2018.
 The fund provides approximately \$2.3m annually to support local housing needs.
 Stay the course.
 Support establishment of a countywide home fund, ultimately to provide more resources to meet the objectives and priorities of the Regional Housing Council.
 Time for the Home Fund Advisory Board to review, and the City Council to review and approve the award Time for staff to manage the program Funding through the Home Fund sales tax City Councilmembers can encourage the County Commissioners to enact a countywide home fund.
 Ongoing

-Strategy 6: Establish a permanent source of funding for low-income housing.
-Implementation Status Current Approach Recommended Approach City Resources Needed Recommended Timing 6.b.
+6.b.
 Take advantage of the local revenue sharing program established by HB1406 (portion of State sales tax that can be used for affordable housing.)
-Gaps/Needs Addressed: ~ The City has implemented this action.
+Gaps/Needs Addressed: The City has implemented this action.
 The fund provides approximately \$325,000 annually, which is pooled with Lacey and Tumwater's 1406 dollars and directed by the Regional Housing Council.
-Stay the course.
-Staff and Councilmember time to regularly coordinate and support the Regional Housing Council Ongoing
+Ongoi Strategy 6: Establish a permanent source of funding for low-income housing.
+Implementation Status Current Approach Recommended Approach City Resources Needed Recommended Timing local revenue sharing program established by HB1406 (portion of State sales tax that can be used for affordable housing.)
+Gaps/Needs Addressed: ~ action.
+The fund provides approximately \$325,000 annually, which is pooled with Lacey and Tumwater's 1406 dollars and directed by the Regional Housing Stay the course.
+Councilmember time to regularly coordinate and support the Regional Housing Ongoing

 Strategy 6: Establish a permanent source of funding for low-income housing.
-Implementation Status Current Approach Recommended Approach City Resources Needed Recommended Timing 6.c.
-Use Community Development Block Grant (CDBG), Section 108 loans and other federal resources for affordable housing.
-Gaps/Needs Addressed: \odot The City receives annual CDBG funds from the Dept. of Housing and Urban Development, which it can direct to housing, economic development or social services that support low income households.
+Implementation Status Current Approach Recommended Approach City Resources Needed Recommended Timing Development Block Grant (CDBG), Section 108 loans and other federal resources for affordable housing.
+Gaps/Needs Addressed: ≫ The City receives annual CDBG funds from the Dept. of Housing and Urban Development, which it can direct to housing, economic development or social services that support low income households.
 Prior to COVID, the City started prioritizing CDBG for housing related projects, but in 2020 funds were directed to address various needs related to the COVID emergency.
 City also used to provide Section 108 loans for maintenance of low income housing, but isn't doing so currently.
 Both the County and City will receive funding from the federal American Recovery Plan, some of which will be directed to housing programs.
 Use CDBG funds to reinstate revolving loan program to support rehabilitation and maintenance of low income housing (see 1.j) Prioritize housing programs and projects when allocating CDBG funding.
 In the short term, focus on rehab of low-income housing stock and partnering with housing agencies to build capacity.
 In the future, consider reinstating the Section 108 loan program - this is a complicated program to manage and it ultimately reduces the City's annual CDBG allocation, so requires careful thought.
 Staff time to develop and manage contracts, and administer the program Time for staff to prepare and City Council to review and approve annual allocations Ongoing Section 108 = Mid Term